kollenl/training-r-intro/1-Introduction-to-R/readme.md

 BI tools are more advantageous if you need enterprise wide dashboards, or tools that are more easily accessible to a wider audience.
-If there are few occasions where you need custom visualizations or transformations, or if you do not need automation in your work, you may not need to learn a high-level programming language.
+If there are few occasions where you need custom visualizations or transformations, or if you do not need automation in your work, you may not need to learn a programming language.